FmTod/.github/guidelines/DOCUMENTATION.md

 # Documentation Writing Guidelines

+## Uploading

+Documentation needs to be commited to the `developer/modules` dir in the docs repo unless it's for global feature available throughout the app

 ## Introduction

 - **Overview**: Provide a brief description of the package or feature, highlighting its purpose and key benefits.